 “I believe that young adult literature saves lives, and I am living proof of that.”

-— Dr. Joan Kaywell, Professor of English Education, University of South Florida
+— Dr. Joan Kaywell, Professor of English Education (retired), University of South Florida

 Ted Hipple, a pioneering scholar and champion of literature for adolescents, often lamented the swift journey of young adult books from manuscript, to publication, to out-of-print unavailability.
 In 2007, USF’s Dr. Joan Kaywell dedicated a collection of young adult literature to Special Collections in honor of Ted Hipple that seeks to safeguard the legacy of young adult literature.